-It will be important in both scenarios to ensure that there is sufficient internal and external demand to quickly draw down rainwater tanks and maintain their primary flood detention function.
+It is important to ensure that there is sufficient internal and external demand to quickly draw down rainwater tanks and maintain their primary flood detention function.
 This should account for any seasonal irrigation and demand variability.

 Policy requirements for third pipe connection